jdirosa/kuber/README.md

 ## Get it Running

 Instructions to follow.
 This is a personal project and I am not really setting this up for generic set up and go.
-The instructions here will be mostly to remind myself in the event I leave it for some time
+The instructions here will be mostly to remind myself in the event I leave it for some time.

+NEEDS WORK:

+1. Create an envars file for aws creds and point the `deploy.sh` configmap to that file.
+Make sure the envar names match the `configMapKeyRef` name in the `deployment.yaml` file.

+## Tips

+- Don't leave clusters running as they are resource hogs. `kill-sh` should clean up anything.